 Two teachers, two different schools, two horror stories; and just like the ones you see on TV, they could have been prevented.
 One important lesson we at Pitsco have learned over the years is that professional development is essential to the success of a lab.

 That is why we include two training “slots” with every proposal sent to a school.
 We work hard to ensure that our seminars adequately prepare each teacher for the challenges they are about to face.
-So regardless of whether you’re heading to a brand new lab or inheriting an existing one, make sure attending a Synergistic workshop is high on your “to do” list.
+So regardless of whether you’re heading to a brand new lab or inheriting an existing one, make sure attending a Modules workshop is high on your “to do” list.
 It could keep you from living out your own personal horror story.